 Many hair oils, such as coconut oil, can easily penetrate the hair shaft and act on the hair at the molecular level.
 On the other hand, a deep conditioner cannot be applied to the scalp and works only on the strands.
 It reduces friction, detangles the hair, and minimizes frizz, enabling easy combing (1).
 Hence, it is best to go for a hot oil treatment first and follow it up with deep conditioning for the best results.

-Does a hot oil treatment straighten the hair?
+Does hot oil treatment make hair straight?